mangalam-research/wed/doc/tech_notes.rst

 external to wed to load parts of wed in an arbitrary order.
 The ``wed.js`` file has to be loaded first, and then wed's modules become accessible.
-Note that this way of operating should work for the vast majority of cases because the typical usage scenario for wed is to first create a ``wed.Editor`` instance which dynamically loads a mode.
-Since the mode is loaded after ``wed.Editor`` is created, it is guaranteed that by the time the mode runs, all of wed's modules are available.
+Note that this way of operating should work for the vast majority of cases because the typical usage scenario for wed is to first create a an ``Editor`` instance which dynamically loads a mode.
+Since the mode is loaded after ``Editor`` is created, it is guaranteed that by the time the mode runs, all of wed's modules are available.

 Schema and Structure Considerations
 ===================================